Surviving the Colorado Bar Exam Again…

 Use this information to determine where to focus your energy on the next exam.

-For general information concerning bar exam, please refer to the bulletin titled “Bar Exam Information” on the Colorado Office of Attorney Admissions webpage. http://coloradosupremecourt.com/Future%20Lawyers/BarExamination.asp
+For general information concerning bar exam, please refer to the bulletin titled “Bar Exam Information” on the Colorado Office of Attorney Admissions webpage. https://coloradosupremecourt.com/Future%20Lawyers/BarExamination.asp

 The next step is committing to taking the bar again.
 This may sound like an easy decision but it is not.
 It has many parts to it.